FredsTechVerse/elimu-mkononi-beta-v1.0/README.md

 ### DRAFT

-- Messaging funcitonalities will be set in the individua admin pages for the functionalites.
+- Messaging funcitonalities will be set in the individual admin pages for the functionalites as a CTA
-- Infact it will be a cta button instead of being in the individual rows.

 - Try data aggregation for the dashboard.

--Polish on navbar and ui.
+- Polish on navbar and ui.

 ##### CHUNK 2

+- Check why delete function is executing twice on deployed version.
 - Correct back btn...
 Make path defined eliminating screen freeze and the form loop.
+Best done by homebtn.
 - Make unit outline realtime {unitData?.unitDescription}
-- Check why delete function is executing twice on deployed version.
 - Swap dashboard to utilize an aggregation pipeline.
 - Create resources interface and test upload to S3 Bucket.
 - For the lesson number . split using the splice operator to have the number at the end only during updates.